Traveling to San Francisco 🇺🇸? Here’s everything you need to know for your trip (special SF discounts and deals are at the bottom of the page):

 - Built in the 1930s, Coit Tower is a great vantage point for cityscape viewing.

-- Take a ferry to Alcatraz for a tour of what used to be one of America’s highest security prisons.
+- Take a ferry to Alcatraz Island for a tour of what used to be one of America’s highest security prisons.
 Tickets sell out fast, so book a few days in advance.

 - Spend a day in Golden Gate Park.
-Recommended spots include the de Young Museum, Japanese Tea Garden, the SF Botanical Garden and the Academy of Sciences.
+Recommended spots include the de Young Museum, Japanese Tea Garden, the SF Botanical Garden and the California Academy of Sciences.

 INTERESTING WALKS